 Both voluntary deductible and copay are different terms.
 You pay all the deductibles when you file a claim.
 After this, the insurance company settles the remaining amount.
 If the policy comes with a copay, this amount will be divided between you and your insurer as per the agreed percentage.
 The policy document mentions the copay percentage.

-When the copay is higher, it will lead to a lower premium amount but higher out-of-pocket expenses during a claim.
-The logic is simple - high copay means the risk is divided between you and the insurer.
+A higher copay results in a lower premium but increases your out-of-pocket expenses during a claim.
+The reasoning is straightforward: a higher copay means the financial risk is shared between you and the insurer.

 In case of a lesser copay amount, you will have to pay a higher premium amount each year but decrease out-of-pocket expenses during a claim.